teiniker/teiniker-lectures-embedded-softwarequality/README.md

-# Embedded Softwarequality and Security
+# Embedded Software Quality and Security

 This repository collects examples, exercises and model solutions needed to understand the concepts of code inspection, software testing and software security in the